mjtamlyn/ayb-notes/6-git-database.md

 So, how do we store data in it?
 The naive way is to create a repo and dump things in files, and commit them.
 TADA!
 But this is just the file system right?

-So what's the data model of git.
+So what's the data model of git?
+In `.git/objects` there's a load of files - commits, trees or blobs.